mcraiha/avaloniaui.net/wwwroot/docs/reactiveui/activation.md

 **View.xaml.cs**

 This is the code-behind for the `View.xaml` file you see above.
-Remember to always put a call to `WhenActivated` into your View constructor, otherwise the framework won't be able to determine when the view model gets activated.
+Remember to always put a call to `WhenActivated` into your View constructor, otherwise ReactiveUI won't be able to determine when the view model gets activated.

 ```cs
 public partial class View : ReactiveWindow<ViewModel>